 - Clubs that only provide a social forum for expatriates of a particular country

 - Clubs that promote public speaking or debating

 - Clubs that provide a social forum for retired and semi-retired business people and others

 However, even though political and lobbying activities may be driven by altruistic motives, the legislation specifically excludes such purposes.
 This does not mean that any political or lobbying activities will preclude an organisation from the section.
 Only those organisations whose dominant purposes are political or lobbying will be excluded and incidental occurrence of such activities will not be fatal to exemption status.

-For further explanation of this category refer to the Tax Office publication Income Tax Guide for Non-profit Organisations (NAT 7967) and the Taxation Determination TD93/190 (both available at www.ato.gov.au).
+For further explanation of this category refer to the Tax Office publication Income Tax Guide for Non-profit Organisations (NAT 7967) and the Taxation Determination TD93/190 (both available on ATO website).